R — Ryder System, Inc.

 - Ryder is executing a balanced growth strategy focused on operational excellence, customer-centric innovation, and profitable growth.

-- The company is enhancing its service offerings with AI and automation to improve customer experience and operational efficiency.
+- The company is leveraging AI and automation to enhance customer service and operational efficiencies.

-- Over 90% of revenue is generated from long-term contracts, providing business model resilience.
+- Over 90% of Ryder's revenue is generated from long-term contracts, contributing to business model resilience.

-- Ryder's port-to-door logistics offering is positioned to capture long-term revenue growth by addressing customer supply chain challenges.
+- Ryder's port-to-door logistics offering is positioned to drive long-term revenue growth by providing comprehensive supply chain solutions.

 3. Forward Guidance and Outlook